-Newcastle City Council invests in houses of many colours.
+Newcastle City Council invests in houses of many colours, creating ‘Colourful Newcastle’.

 Keim Mineral Paints have been chosen for external re-decoration as part of a multi-million pound Newcastle housing regeneration programme.

 Back in 2003, Newcastle City Council presented a new private sector housing strategy.
-The strategy was at the centre of wider regeneration plans involving the whole of the City.
+The strategy was at the centre of wider regeneration plans.
+These plans would involve the whole of the City.
 For example, the thrust of this strategy was to improve the poor housing conditions at the lower end of the market.

 On the basis of their environmental credentials, Keim Mineral Paints were selected as a partner for the regeneration programme.
 One of the objectives of the project was to ensure property maintenance and management supported environmental sustainability.